openmpf/openmpf-cpp-component-sdk/detection/examples/HelloWorldComponent/README.md

       in the README at the top-level component API directory.

-Before you build, edit the src/CMakeLists.txt file, and change the "find_package" command so that the PATHS option specifies the root directory of your OpenCV 4.5.0 installation.
+The CMakeLists.txt file for this example is written to look for OpenCV 4.9.0 installed at `/opt/opencv-4.9.0`.
+If your local installation is in a different location, edit the CMakeLists.txt file in this directory to change the `find_package` command so that the PATHS option specifies the root directory of your OpenCV 4.9.0 installation.

 Run the following commands:
 ```